angular-fullstack/generator-angular-fullstack/readme.md

 ##### Factory
 Invoked with `--factory`

 This is the default method when creating a service.
-Running `yeoman init angular:service myService --factory` is the same as running `yeoman init angular:service myService`
+Running `yo angular:service myService --factory` is the same as running `yo angular:service myService`

 ##### Service
 Invoked with `--service`